mgm-tp/a12-tutorial-application/README.md

 | [Docker Compose]     | '>=2.20.3'   |      |
 <!--- VERSION_TABLE_END (Edit versions in tool-versions.json, not here.
 Do not delete this tag.) --->

 <sup>1</sup>) These tools have to be configured to use proper Artifactory.
-Please, follow [Artifactory access] documentation to set it up.
+Please, follow the [Artifactory access] documentation to set it up.

 <a name="quickstart"></a>
 ## Quickstart
-Assuming you went through the documentation, your environment is set up and project is prepared, this is the most straightforward way to get your project application up and running:
+Assuming you went through the documentation, your environment is set up and your project is prepared, this is the most straightforward way to get your project application up and running:

 **1. Build the application modules**
 `gradle build`

 **2. Run**
 1. Project Template application
-´  1.
-Run the server application with the default development Spring profile and keep it running:
+   1. Run the server application with the default development Spring profile and keep it running:
       `gradle :server:app:bootrun --args='--spring.profiles.active=dev-env'`
    2. Run client
        1. In another terminal window, move to client directory with `cd client`.
        2. Then start the webpack with `npm start` and keep it running.
 2. Project Template init application (for initialization and migration purposes)
-   1. Run the init application with the default development Spring profile:
+   - Run the init application with the default development Spring profile:
           `gradle :server:init:bootrun --args='--spring.profiles.active=dev-env'`
+   - Run the init application with the 'init-data' Spring profile additionally to initialize documents based on the `import/data/request` folder:
+          `gradle :server:init:bootrun --args='--spring.profiles.active=dev-env,init-data'`

 **3. Explore the application**
 The frontend is, by default, running on http://localhost:8081.